-Three gentlemen, Hargood, Paxton and Secker, are bored by their usual hedonistic gatherings involving opium and prostitutes.
-In a bid to try something new, they agree to attend a ceremony to resurrect Dracula held by young Courtley, a known practitioner of black arts.
-The ceremony is botched at a key moment when the three refuse to taste the blood of dracula, and Courtley dies by drinking it himself as the gentlemen flee the premises.
+Three gentlemen, Hargood (Geoffrey Keen), Paxton (Peter Sallis) and Secker (John Carson), are bored by their usual hedonistic gatherings involving opium and prostitutes.
+In a bid to try something new, they agree to attend a ceremony to resurrect Dracula held by young Courtley (Ralph Bates), a known practitioner of black arts.
+The ceremony is botched at a key moment when the three refuse to taste the blood of Dracula, and Courtley dies by drinking it himself as the gentlemen flee the premises.
 Dracula's resurrection is however still a success, and he vows to take revenge for the death of his servant.

 This film has the examples of: